Bangladesh puts AI in driving seat to tackle Dhaka’s traffic gridlock

 Inside a control room at the police headquarters, analyst Sharmin Afroze, 52, monitored a bank of live traffic feeds, plugged into the AI system, where the violations it flags are checked by humans.

-“Before, police used to stop vehicles, check papers and determine fines,” Ms Afroze told AFP, noting that in a single day, the system had recorded nearly 800 traffic violations.
+“Before, police used to stop vehicles, check papers and determine fines,” said Ms Afroze, adding that in a single day, the system had recorded nearly 800 traffic violations.

-For now, police are fining only the worst offenders – and giving the others a warning.
+For now, police are sending fines to only the worst offenders, while giving a warning to the others.

 ‘Do not follow rules’